 Screening To be filled out by the adult who is the first to know about the hurtful behaviour.
 SCREENING: IS THIS BULLYING?
 Hurtful behaviour was reported on (insert date) The person who has been contacted first was The person who reported the hurtful behaviour was the student targeted by the hurtful behaviour a peer of the targeted student / Name: student's Mum / Dad / Name: a teacher / Name: someone else / Name: The student who was targeted: What has happened?
-Provide concrete examples of behaviours that were perceived hurtful: low many times has the hurtful behaviour occurred?
-Vhen was the last time it occurred? or how long has the situation been going on? tudents who have taken part in the hurtful behaviour: on the basis of the information acquired this is: a conflict or a fight between children a case of hurt feelings due to misunderstandings a single case of an aggressive or a hurtful act continuous bullying $ ightarrow$ to be directed to the KiVa Team. so the cases, which are not directed to the KiVa Team, require intervention!
-In these cases schools' established procedures take place.
+Provide concrete examples of behaviours that were perceived hurtful: How many times has the hurtful behaviour occurred?
+When was the last time it occurred?
+For how long has the situation been going on? •• Students who have taken part in the hurtful behaviour: œ O. H. L. L. J. H. L. • On the basis of the information acquired this is: a conflict or a fight between children a case of hurt feelings due to misunderstandings a single case of an aggressive or a hurtful act continuous bullying → to be directed to the KiVa Team.
 Also the cases, which are not directed to the KiVa Team, require intervention!
 In these cases schools' established procedures take place.
 For example, the Class Teacher deals with the situation discussing with the students involved, or the dispute is solved by mediation, or a consequence is given.
 In some cases, it will be necessary to be very assertive about the hurtful behaviour of the student.